oenstrom/Bachelor_thesis_OE222FH_CE223AF/README.md

 The main contributors to this project are:

 - Christoffer Eid (krukle)
-- Olof Enström (oenstrom)【10†source】
+- Olof Enström (oenstrom)

-The last commit made to this repository was "rename fuzzy matching folder"【6†source】.

 ## Repository Structure

 The repository consists of the following main directories:

 - `.vscode`: Contains settings for Visual Studio Code.
-The last update was related to creating an IDE Python path for the database connection file【7†source】.
 - `img`: Contains various images used in the project.
-The last update involved moving logbook images into this folder【7†source】.
 - `logbook`: Contains files related to the project logbook.
-The last update also involved moving logbook images【7†source】.
 - `src`: Contains the source code for the project.
-The last update involved renaming the "fuzzy matching" folder【7†source】.

 ## Languages and Tools

-The project primarily uses Jupyter Notebook (100%)【11†source】.
-Topics related to this project include `machine-learning` and `neo4j`【9†source】.
+The project primarily uses Jupyter Notebook.
+Topics related to this project include `machine-learning` and `neo4j`.

 ## How to Contribute